What to Know Before You Go...

 Phone: (206) 362-0933

-Parking: Please park on Northshire Avenue and enjoy the 1 minute walk down the driveway to Ed's Cottage and the office.
+Parking: Please park on Northshire RD NW and enjoy the 1 minute walk down the driveway to Ed's Cottage and the office.
 We encourage carpooling, taking the #28 bus, and bicycling.
 ADA parking is available by Ed's Cottage.
 The staff parking lot seldom has space available and cannot accommodate any vehicles larger than a passenger van.